FLY LONDON-TBILISI & TRANSFER TO THE CAUCASUS MOUNTAINS

-After breakfast, a stroll around town may reward us with more good species – perhaps a variety of migrants or ‘seconds’ of Great Rosefinch and the white-capped Güldenstädt’s Redstart.
-This region is the only location within the Western Palearctic that offers the chance of seeing these birds, so we will spend some time checking.
+After breakfast, a stroll around town may reward us with more good species – perhaps a variety of migrants or ‘seconds’ of Great Rosefinch and the snow-capped Güldenstädt’s Redstart.
+This region is the only location within the Western Palearctic that offers a chance of seeing these birds, so we will spend some time checking for them all.

-South at the Truso Valley we should encounter a number of mountain birds, with tame flocks of Twite (race brevirostris), Shore Lark (race penicillata) and White-winged Snowfinches feeding alongside the road and often giving excellent photographic opportunities.
-As we scan the slopes, we will start to see our first raptors, as Griffon Vulture, Golden Eagle and Bearded Vulture appear above a hill top.
-Small flocks of the stunning black and 'red-polled' Red-fronted Serin can be found amongst the boulders and crimson-winged Wallcreepers flutter about the sheer rock faces, while Red-billed and Alpine Choughs wheel above.
-White-winged Ring Ouzels of the amicorum race are stunning here and other ‘montane specials’ include Alpine Accentor plus abundant Water Pipit, Black Redstart and Northern Wheatear.
+South at the Truso Valley, we should encounter a number of mountain birds, with tame flocks of Twite (of the race brevirostris), Shore Lark (race penicillata) and White-winged Snowfinches feeding alongside the road and often giving excellent photographic opportunities.
+As we scan the slopes, we should start to see our first raptors, as the likes of Griffon Vulture, Golden Eagle and Lammergeier appear above a hill top.
+Small parties of the stunning, black and 'red-polled' Red-fronted Serin can be found amongst the boulders and crimson-winged Wallcreepers flutter about the sheer rock faces, while schools of Red-billed and Alpine Choughs wheel above.
+‘White-winged’ Ring Ouzels of the amicorum race are stunning to behold here and other ‘montane specials’ include Alpine Accentor, the abundant Caucasian Water Pipit (race coutellii), Northern Wheatear and Black Redstart.

-If the wind is in the right direction, this region is a flyway for raptors heading into the vastness of Russia to the north.
+If conditions are right, this region is a flyway for raptors heading into the vastness of Russia to the north.
 Northern Goshawk and Steppe Buzzard, plus Steppe Eagle, Montagu’s and Pallid Harriers, and the season's first Red-footed Falcons could well be passing through the valleys at this time.
 Ortolan Buntings, Willow Warblers, Bluethroats and Barred Warblers may also be passing through, while Yellow Wagtails of various races and Arctic-bound Red-throated Pipits can be feeding in grassy fields.
 Mountain Chiffchaff is common here and often calls from the birches about the hotel!
 Taking our time exploring the small copses we will hope to see a fine Semi-collared or Red-breasted Flycatcher.

 There are a number of interesting mammals in the region, such as East Caucasian Taur and Chamois.
-If we are incredibly lucky, Eurasian Wolf or Brown Bear are sometimes seen, too.
+If we are incredibly lucky, Eurasian Wolf or Brown Bear are very occasionally seen up here, too.
 Two further nights Stepantsminda

 This morning we will make the most of our time in the mountains and get out early for one final chance to enjoy the snowcock or grouse.
 After breakfast, we may check once more for migrants or try for Alpine Accentor or Snowfinches (here of the paler race alpicola) as we head over Jvari Pass or stop at the peace monument at Gudauri.

-We'll stop for coffee or lunch near Ananuri, where the fortress and surrounding trees can hold stunning white-winged samamisicus Common Redstarts – often known as ‘Ehrenburg’s Redstart’.
-Red-backed Shrikes, Semi-collared Flycatchers, Barred Warblers and Ortolan Buntings are among other highlights to be found here in spring.
+We'll stop for coffee or lunch near Ananuri, where the fortress and surrounding trees can hold stunning white-winged samamisicus Common Redstarts – often known as ‘Ehrenburg’s Redstart’ and a potential split.
+Semi-collared Flycatchers, Red-backed Shrikes, Barred Warblers and Ortolan Buntings are among other possible highlights to be found here in spring.

-Continuing east, the landscape changes as we enter open and richly coloured rolling fields, with lines of vines amidst blood-red poppies.
-The birdlife changes too, and we begin to see Long-legged Buzzards, Nightingales and hundreds of spluttering Corn Buntings.
+Continuing east, the landscape changes as we enter a region of open and richly coloured rolling fields, with lines of vines amidst blood-red poppies.
+The birdlife changes too, and we should begin to see Long-legged Buzzards, Nightingales and hundreds of spluttering Corn Buntings.

 DEDOPLISTSKARO & IORI UPLANDS

-Awaking to the song of Nightingales and wheezing Rock Sparrows, we have a chance to relax, taking in the amazing local birdlife.
-About the hotel glorious male Golden Orioles and Hoopoes sing; in bushes, Red-backed Shrikes and Barred Warblers chase about establishing territories; Red-breasted Flycatchers call, bright Green Warblers flick about the pines and Woodlarks sing overhead.
+Awaking to the song of Nightingales and wheezing calls of Rock Sparrows, we have a chance to take in the amazing local birdlife.
+About the hotel, glorious male Golden Orioles and Hoopoes sing; in the bushes, Red-backed Shrikes and Barred Warblers chase about establishing territories; Red-breasted Flycatchers call, bright Green Warblers flick about the pines and Woodlarks sing overhead.

 The Iori Uplands are a line of hills set amidst rolling grass plains and incised by several gorges.
-Situated at the edge of the steppe, the town of Dedoplistskaro is an ideal base from which to explore.
+Situated at the edge of the steppe, the town of Dedoplistskaro is an ideal base from which to explore this fascinating region.
 We will visit the local lake, checking for birds of prey such as Lesser Spotted Eagle and Black Vulture.
-Perhaps the edge of the water will be adorned by Black-winged Stilts or Ruddy Shelducks, whilst Bee-eaters pass by and Rollers perch on isolated trees.
+Perhaps the water’s edge will be adorned by Black-winged Stilts or Ruddy Shelducks, whilst Bee-eaters pass by and Rollers perch on isolated trees.
 Yet more Corn Buntings chase about and Quails call (invariably unseen!) from the fields.

 Just north of the town is Eagle Gorge, where Egyptian Vulture and Black Stork may be breeding.
 A late afternoon walk here should produce Booted and Lesser Spotted Eagles, or maybe even an Eastern Imperial.
 The limestone crags, zapped by Alpine Swifts, harbour some superb wildflowers and a few early butterflies.

 At the Dali Reservoir, specialities such as Black Francolin, Chukar, Ménétries’s Warbler and Eastern Orphean Warbler could well be found in the scrub below the dam.
-Penduline Tits call from the reeds and pools can hold Kingfisher, while the trees may reveal Green Woodpecker - looking somewhat incongruous here!
-A small colony of Lesser Kestrels wheels about an old dam building.
+Penduline Tits call from the reeds and pools can hold Kingfisher, while the trees may reveal Green Woodpecker - looking somewhat incongruous out here!
+A small colony of Lesser Kestrels wheels about an old dam building, giving fine views.

-There is a slim chance of finding Finsch’s Wheatear on rocky outcrops, though Black-eared Wheatear or hybrid 'Pied x Black-eared' are rather more common.
-All the while, Black, Egyptian and Griffon Vultures loaf about and the noisy flocks of numerous Rosy Starlings are a joy to watch as they chase about after grasshoppers or sing from bushes.
-With any luck, we may find a Golden Jackal – or if we are extremely lucky, a Wolf might also put in an appearance as we explore this fascinating region.
+All the while, Black, Egyptian and Griffon Vultures loaf about and the noisy flocks of incoming Rosy Starlings are a joy to watch as they chase after grasshoppers or sing from bushes.
 Two further nights Dedoplistskaro

 DEDOPLISTSKARO & RETURN TBILISI

-With the whole day to travel back west to Tbilisi, we will take our time today, perhaps visiting a breeding spot for Semi-collared Flycatchers or diverting south to the monastery at David Gareja – another superb open steppe region and hillside close to the Azerbaijan border.
-More raptors drift above the open landscape and perhaps a Saker Falcon or Pallid Harrier will sail by.
-This will also be our final chance to see a party of migrating Demoiselle Cranes, resting on their long journey north before they attempt to pass over the high mountains.
+With the whole day to travel back west to Tbilisi, we will take our time today, perhaps visiting a breeding spot for Semi-collared Flycatchers or diverting south to the monastery at David Gareja – another superb open steppe region and hillside, close to the border with Azerbaijan.
+Raptors drift above the open landscape and perhaps a Saker Falcon or Pallid Harrier will sail by.
+This will also be our final chance to spot a party of migrating Demoiselle Cranes, resting on their long journey north before they attempt to pass over the high mountains.

 The rocky and scrubby slopes beside the monastery could well provide us with our best chance of Pied Wheatear amidst the hybrids and Black-eareds, while Ortolan Buntings sing from the bushes.
-Blue Rock Thrush can be found here too, and migrants such as Eastern Orphean Warbler, Woodchat Shrike and Bee-eater pass over the fascinating rock formations.
+Blue Rock Thrush can be found here too, and migrants such as Eastern Orphean Warbler and Lesser Grey Shrike sing as Bee-eaters pass over the fascinating rock formations.